HarvardMapCollection/tutorials/qgis/clip/index.md

 ![Screenshot of extraction options](media/ts-clip4.png)

 The image above pictures the extraction options.
-For instance, you can extract all data that falls within, intersects, contains, overlaps, and so on.
+For instance, you can extract all data that falls within, intersects, contains, or overlaps the other dataset.

 ### Extract by location